If you are looking at the various GPS watches for runners with a heart rate monitor, you might feel a little overwhelmed with the volume of choice.

 Pros – It a plethora of features that enables you to monitor the important elements of your runs.

-Cons– It might not be as “rugged” as some of the other models, but it’s a good startup watch.
+Cons– It might not be as “rugged” as some of the other models, but it’s a good basic watch with all the monitoring you need.

 Although this tracks most of the stuff you might need when out running, it is more of an activity tracker than a true running watch.